erkamguresen/JS1_Learn-JavaScript---Full-Course-for-Beginners/README.md

 ## Personal Notes

 - This tutorial explains the JS language and general programming things in a short and clear way but for web development purposes you need DOM Manipulation tutorials afterwards.
+- 'Class' part is terrible.
+If you do not have an OOP background, this part will confuse you and mislead you.
+I recommend checking [W3 school's website](https://www.w3schools.com/js/js_classes.asp) for clear information.
+- Variable naming in 'Class' part is terrible and confusing.

 ## ⭐️Course Contents⭐️